Tidewater Midstream and Infrastructure (TSE:TWM) Shares Up 66.7% – Still a Buy?

-TWM has been the subject of several recent research reports.
-Atb Cap Markets downgraded shares of Tidewater Midstream and Infrastructure from a “strong-buy” rating to a “moderate buy” rating in a research report on Friday, November 15th.
-Scotiabank reduced their price objective on shares of Tidewater Midstream and Infrastructure from C$0.45 to C$0.30 in a research note on Friday, November 15th.
-Finally, CIBC increased their target price on shares of Tidewater Midstream and Infrastructure from C$0.30 to C$0.40 and gave the stock a “neutral” rating in a research report on Thursday, January 9th.
-One analyst has rated the stock with a sell rating and five have given a hold rating to the company.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of C$0.66.
+A number of research firms have recently issued reports on TWM.
+Scotiabank cut their price target on shares of Tidewater Midstream and Infrastructure from C$0.45 to C$0.30 in a report on Friday, November 15th.
+CIBC boosted their target price on shares of Tidewater Midstream and Infrastructure from C$0.30 to C$0.40 and gave the company a “neutral” rating in a research note on Thursday, January 9th.
+Finally, Atb Cap Markets cut Tidewater Midstream and Infrastructure from a “strong-buy” rating to a “moderate buy” rating in a research report on Friday, November 15th.
+One equities research analyst has rated the stock with a sell rating and five have assigned a hold rating to the company.
+According to data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of C$0.66.

 Tidewater Midstream and Infrastructure Company Profile